ImpulsiviTyPaRRot/Velvettyr/README.md

 I have a hard time w ppl I don't know, so have patience "^v^ I am also a minor, don't make love jokes or any sexual mentions if we aren't close friends, _trust doesn't come easy, and it's even harder to achieve when you don't respect those around you._

-I also enjoy teasing / kinda bullying my close friends, so I guess that's a way u know I think you r cool and stuff :3
+I also enjoy teasing / kinda bullying my close friends, so I guess that's a way u know I think you r cool and stuff :3 .
+Also I'd appreciate if you would never int w me when I am on DNI, I never am _(actually was once-)_ on DNI unless I am extremely upset, u mostly will find me on Dniuf _(Do not interact unless friend)_ or wh2i _(Whisper to interact)_

    I am in a good amount of fandoms, you can see them on my strawpage: